 Yes.
 Financial or “binding financial agreements” can outline how assets will be divided if the relationship ends, provided they meet formal legal requirements.

-Call 07 3447 8966 or visit vmfamilylaw.com.au to book a consultation today.
+Call 07 3447 8966 or visit www.vmfamilylaw.com.au to book a confidential consultation and take the next step with confidence.

 Official Information Sources